This blog may contain affiliate links. Read our disclosure policy for more info.

 Before heading down to the beach area I recommend walking out onto the suspension bridge.
 From here you get an amazing view of the area and on a sunny day will likely see the bluest water you have ever seen!

 The closest town to the Blue Pools is Makarora.
-It’s about a 6-minute drive from the Blue pools carpark to Makarora which makes it super convenient.
+It’s about a 6-minute drive from the Blue Pools parking lot to Makarora which makes it super convenient.
 This is by far the best place to stay if you want to visit the Blue pools without the crowds.

 Makarora is a very small town and accommodation is limited with only two places to stay.
 They are the Makarora Mountain View and the Wonderland Makarora Lodge.
 Both places have cabins and chalets with the Makarora Mountain View being the more luxurious hotel of the two.